Christ in All the Scriptures

 - Present -- To purify unto Himself a peculiar people ''zealous of good works'' (v.
 14,12).

 - Future -- ''Looking for the appearance of the glory of our great God and Saviour Jesus Christ.'' (v.13)

-- Christ's personal, pre-millenial Coming, of which Paul wrote to the Thessalonians about thirteen years before, was still his blessed hope as he neared the close of his life.
+- Christ's personal, pre-millennial Coming, of which Paul wrote to the Thessalonians about thirteen years before, was still his blessed hope as he neared the close of his life.

 See also 1Tim 6:14 and 2Tim 4:8 (almost his last word).

-[For further study of Titus, see the Book Notes on Titus.]
+[For a verse by verse study of Titus, see the Book Notes on Titus.]

 - Philemon -- The Bonds of Christ

 - This beautiful personal letter from God's aged servant, in bonds for the Gospel, foreshadows the time when the bonds of Christ's love should break the bonds of slavery.

 The story it contains ''is an exquisite picture of what the Lord Jesus Christ does.
 He not only intercedes for us with Him from whom we have departed, and against whom we have sinned; but, knowing to the full how much we have wronged God, and how much we owe Him, He says, 'Put that on Mine account'.''
 (F.R.
 Havergal, Morning Bells)

 [For a verse by verse study of Philemon, see the Book Notes on Philemon.]